stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 #### Implications

--   AI regulation today must be made with imminent AGI and respective "AI safety" (i.e., an interdisciplinary field focused on preventing accidents, misuse, or other harmful consequences arising from AI systems") in mind
+-   AI regulation today must be made with imminent AGI and respective "AI safety" (i.e., an interdisciplinary field focused on preventing accidents, misuse, or other harmful consequences arising from AI systems") in mind.

--   AI safety needs strong "alignment" (i.e., methods in the field of AI to steer AI systems toward a person's or group's intended goals, preferences, or ethical principles) or otherwise superhuman capabilities will not be controllable
+-   AI safety needs strong "alignment" (i.e., methods in the field of AI to steer AI systems toward a person's or group's intended goals, preferences, or ethical principles) or otherwise superhuman capabilities will not be controllable.

--   Superhuman capabilities will lead to large-scale societal disruptions with potential utopian ("AI accelerationist" view, serving as justification for massive private investments by invoking "humanity's last invention" and "AI race" narratives; see [**Accelerated hypercapitalism**](#accelerated-hypercapitalism) assumption) or dystopian outcomes ("AI doomer" view, specifically as source of fear behind [**Massive job loss**](#massive-job-loss) and [**Existential threats**](#existential-threats) assumptions)
+-   Superhuman capabilities will lead to large-scale societal disruptions with potential utopian ("AI accelerationist" view, serving as justification for massive private investments by invoking "humanity's last invention" and "AI race" narratives; see [**Accelerated hypercapitalism**](#accelerated-hypercapitalism) assumption) or dystopian outcomes ("AI doomer" view, specifically as source of fear behind [**Massive job loss**](#massive-job-loss) and [**Existential threats**](#existential-threats) assumptions).

 ### Challenging the assumption